developerahmad1/project-demo/README.md

 <br>
-this update done on 25 MAY 2024
-I add payment methods in it using stripe
+this update done on 25 MAY 2024 <br />I add payment methods in it using stripe